Kile/Pylondocs/TypeScript.markdown

 (An important thing for Java/C++/C# users: there is no global value for `Dog.name` here, because you don't have a "main instance" of `Dog`.
 If you want that all instances of `Dog` have the same value for `Dog.age` at all time, you have to make the variable `age` `static`.)

 JavaScript/TypeScript is there a bit different.
 You can have functions **outside** of classes!
+In fact you don't have classes, you have **objects**.
 Additionaly you can easily say, do function 1 `f1()` but don't wait until it's finish, but do in parallele function 2 `f2()`.
 This is archived with the keyword `async`.
 If you have an asynchronous function (an `async` function), but you need the value it will return, you have use the keyword `await` to signify that the function should be executed first and after it's completly finished, continue.